bigmistqke/view.gl/README.md

 `
 ```

-### 🏷️ Resource Tags
+### 🏷️ Resource Tokens

-Functions for defining WebGL resources directly in GLSL templates.
-These tags generate GLSL declarations and automatically extract type-safe schemas for use with the view system.
+Utilities for defining WebGL resources directly in GLSL templates.
+These create metadata that the [`compile`](#️-compilegl-vertex-fragment-overrideschema) consumes to generate the typesafe schema and view.

 #### 🎯 uniform[kind](name, options?)